g2384/Life-In-The-UK/Facts.md

 #### Crown Courts and Sheriff Courts

-- A jury is made up of members of the public chosen at random from the local electoral register.
-Everyone who is summoned to do jury service must do it unless they are not eligible (for example, because they have a criminal conviction) or they provide a good reason to be excused, such as ill health.
+- A jury is made up of members of the public chosen at random from the local **electoral register**.
+Everyone who is summoned to do jury service **must** do it unless they are not eligible (for example, because they have a criminal conviction) or they provide a good reason to be excused, such as ill health.
 - The jury has to listen to the evidence presented at the trial and then decide a verdict of **‘guilty’** or **‘not guilty’** based on what they have heard.
 In Scotland, a third verdict of **‘not proven’** is also possible.
 - If the jury finds a defendant guilty, the **judge** decides on the penalty.